 TresCom International Stock Option Plan.
 In connection with the TresCom merger, we assumed a stock option plan previously sponsored by TresCom.
 Pursuant to the terms of the agreement governing the TresCom merger, each outstanding option to acquire one share of TresCom common stock was converted into an option to acquire 0.6147 shares of our common stock.
-Options to acquire 122,325 shares of our common stock are outstanding under this Primus-TresCom Option Plan.
+Options to acquire 124,728 shares of our common stock are outstanding under this Primus-TresCom Option Plan.
 The Primus-TresCom Option Plan provides for an equitable adjustment in the number and price of shares of our common stock with respect to outstanding options in the event the outstanding shares of our common stock are increased or decreased through stock dividends, recapitalizations, reorganizations or similar things.

 The Primus-TresCom Option Plan is intended as an incentive and to encourage stock ownership by the officers, key employees, consultants and directors of TresCom prior to the TresCom merger in order to increase their proprietary interest in our success and to encourage them to continue to provide services to us.
-No additional stock options will be granted under the Primus-TresCom Option Plan are vested entirely and exercisable in full.
+No additional stock options will be granted under the Primus-TresCom Option Plan.
+All options issued under the Primus-TresCom Option Plan are vested entirely and exercisable in full.